How to Undress in Front of Your Husband: Production

 The film humorously censors itself by blocking a revealing scene in which the narrator deadpans: "and that man's here again."
 However, the release was not without controversy.
 A copyright infringement suit was filed against Elaine Barrie and Dwain Esper, claiming that E.K.
 Nadel had exclusive rights to the title.
 John Barrymore and his family were angered by Barrie's appearance in the film and the portrayal of their marriage.
 Although the Barrymores reconciled, they divorced permanently in 1940.

+In other media

+Canadian experimental filmmaker Gerda Cammaer spoofed this film with additional narration by Lindsay Fitzgerald in her 2019 film Undressing Sexism.